byrek3d/Masters-Semester-Project/README.md

 Superviser: TUGRULCAN ELMAS

-Responible: PROF. KARLABERER
+Responible: PROF. KARL ABERER

-The full report of this project can be found [through this link](https://github.com/byrek3d/Masters-Semester-Project/blob/master/main.ipynb)
+The full report of this project can be found [through this link](https://github.com/byrek3d/Masters-Semester-Project/blob/master/report.pdf)

 Abstract: